karellopez/docker_workshop_template/workshop/metrics.md

 Each segment of this circle chart represents the proportion of the total signal power that falls within each frequency range.
 How much does every frequency band contribote to the overall signal.

 ### Peak to Peak Amplitude
-Peak-to-Peak (PtP) amplitude refers to the difference between the maximun and the minimun values of a signal.
-High PtP values suggest a strong brain signal or large fluctuations of the signal.
-Meanwhile, a low PtP might indicate that the signal was weak, with low variations, or rather that the data has been corrupted by noise.
+Peak-to-Peak (PtP) amplitude refers to the difference between the highest positive peak and the lowest negative peak.
+It provides a measue of the total range of variation of the data  averaged over a time interval (Gapontseva, 2023).

 ![pic1](static/03_PtP/01)